jungho/k8s-crds/website-kubebuilder/README.md

 Execute the tests by running `make test`.
 Once the tests pass, you can then build and push the image for your controller image to your registry.

+### Running the Controller locally

+1. Make the test pass
+2. make install
+3. make run

 ### Build and Push your Controller image

 1. `export IMG=architechbootcamp/website-kubebuilder-controller:1.0.0` so that make builds, tags and push the image with the correct image URL.
-2. run `make docker-build` to build the image.
+2. `make docker-build` to build the image.
 If you look at the docker-build rule, you will see it looks for the IMG variable.
-3. run `make docker-push` to push the image to your registry.
+3. `make docker-push` to push the image to your registry.
-4. run `make deploy` to deploy to Kubernetes
+4. `make deploy` to deploy to Kubernetes

-If you want to execute and debug the controller locally:

-1. run `make deploy`
+### Debugging the Controller

+1. Run the controller locally